-- They also claim that UK’s image would get damaged by leaving EU.
+- They also claim that the UK’s image would get damaged by leaving the EU.

 Majority of the immigrants are young and hence would boost economic growth and will help pay for the public services.

-According to Brexit critics, leaving EU may affect the ability to fight cross-border crime and terrorism.
-They believe that Britain would be more secure as part of EU.
+According to Brexit critics, leaving the EU may affect the ability to fight cross-border crime and terrorism.
+They believe that Britain would be more secure as part of the EU.